mfuerstenau/gradle-buildconfig-plugin/README.md

 # BuildConfig Gradle-plugin for Java and Groovy projects
 Provides a class containing constants (```public static final```) defined in the buildscript and available in the project.
 These can contain simple infos like  application _name_ or _version_ but also input from other plugins like _subversion commit number_ or _git commit hash_.

+## Compatibility

+* Oracle JDK and OpenJDK 1.7 compatible,
+* Gradle 2.9-3.0 with Java and/or Groovy plugin tested.

 ## Dependency
 How to add as buildscript dependency .
 ### Easy (Gradle 2.1+)